 Protein Calculator – How To Calculate Protein Intake

-Protein is an important nutrient for bodily functions.
-This calculator helps to determine your total protein intake as per your calorie requirement, age, and physical activity which is important to meet the demand and help to regulate satiety level.
+Protein is an important nutrient for maintaining the cells in our body.
+And that is why it’s important to ensure you are consuming enough protein.
+This calculator helps to measure your total protein intake as per your calorie requirement, age, and physical activity level and to help you ensure that you meet your specific protein needs.
+Scroll down to check out the tool.

 What Are Proteins?

-Proteins are the building blocks and are made up of amino acids.
-Our muscles, skin, bones, tendons, enzymes, digestive juices all are made of protein.
-Besides supporting growth and development, proteins also provide 4 calories of energy (through oxidation of 1 g of protein).
+Proteins are the building blocks of our body and are made up of amino acids.
+Our muscles, skin, bones, tendons, enzymes, and digestive juices all are made of protein.
+Besides supporting growth and development, proteins also provide energy to the body (1 gram of protein = 4 calories).

 How Much Protein Do We Need?

 The amount of protein required depends on the age, sex, and physical activity of the person.
-The current International Recommended Dietary Allowance (RDA) for protein is 0.8 g/kg body weight, irrespective of age (1).
-This is subject to change based on physical activity and needs to be distributed as nearly 25-30 g of high-quality protein in every meal (considering 3 meals) (1).
+The Recommended Dietary Allowance (RDA) for protein is 0.8 g/kg body weight (1).
+Ideally, an average person should consume a dose of 25-30 grams of proteins thrice a day with meals (1).

-As per the American Dietetic Association, the protein requirement depends on the age and physical activity of a person.
+As per the Academy of Nutrition and Dietetics, the protein requirement depends on the age and physical activity of a person.
+Here is a breakdown of protein intake as per physical activity levels (2):

-- Heavy to Extra Exercise (athletes or sportspersons): 2g/kg body weight
+- Intense Physical Activity (athletes or sportspersons): 1.6-2g/kg body weight

 How To Calculate Protein Intake

-- Calculate your body weight on a digital weighing machine.
-For conversion from pounds to kg, multiply pounds by 2.2 ( pounds*2.2= weight in kg).
+- Measure your body weight on a digital weighing machine.
+For conversion from pound to kg, multiply pound by 2.2 ( pound*2.2= weight in kg).

 - Analyze your physical activity.
-If you are involved in 10 hours of desk exercise with no physical activity, multiply 0.8 g with your body weight to understand how much protein is required per kg of your body weight to maintain muscle mass.
+If you do a desk job and sit for about 10 hours with no physical activity, multiply 0.8 g by your body weight to understand how much protein is required per kg to maintain muscle mass.

 |Age||Protein Requirement (g/day)|